janhieber/WaterCtrl/README.md

 WaterCtrl - Automatically water your flowers

+# BREAKING NEWS
+I'll completely redesign the main board.
+This is because we wan't to connect the rPi and the STM32 via CAN bus.
+But the CPU i have chosen STM32F051 does not have CAN.
+I selected a better CPU STM32F072RBT6 that completely fits our needs.
+Luckily there is a brand new Discovery board with this CPU, with this board we don't have to solder the CPU on our board.

+So the new board will have two headers, one for the Discovery board and one for the Raspberry Pi.

+This way we have a ver modular design und less trouble with soldering LQFP packages.

 # About
 This project is about a complete system to automatically water your flowers.
 Yes, you can eventually go to holiday after years staying at home